 To improve access to testing, we’re adding new testing routes across Aotearoa, mainly in smaller and more remote centres.

-We’re trialling mobile theory testing through a community provider to see if it’s an effective way to reach people who’ve had difficulty accessing learner testing.
+Working with AA, we’re trialling mobile theory testing through a community provider to see if it’s an effective way to reach people who’ve had difficulty accessing learner testing. especially people living in remote rural communities.

 We've introduced new regional advisors to strengthen and develop community driver training and mentoring programmes in communities around Aotearoa.
 This will help our regions and communities to give better access and support to learner drivers.